 The rundown of the run-up to the run-off.

-This winter has dumped the highest snowfall totals in Northern Utah in over 20 years.
-While skiers and snowboarders have certainly reveled in its abundance, non-winter recreationists are likely starting to get a wicked case of cabin fever.
+This winter, the Ogden area enjoyed above-average snowfall.
+While skiers and snowboarders have certainly reveled in its abundance, non-winter recreationalists are likely starting to get a wicked case of cabin fever.

-Hundreds of miles of trails are buried under hundreds of inches of “The Greatest Snow on Earth®” as Ogden looks toward spring.
-As snowblowers are returned to storage and lawnmowers are pulled out, residents and visitors begin chomping at the bit to get out on Ogden’s legendary trails.
+Hundreds of miles of trails that have been buried under hundreds of inches of “The Greatest Snow on Earth®” are starting to appear as Ogden looks toward spring.
+As snowblowers are returned to storage and lawnmowers are pulled out, residents and visitors are chomping at the bit to get out on Ogden’s legendary trails.

 Needless to say, high-elevation trails are going to remain snow-covered through late spring and into early summer this year.
 Naturally, trail lovers will be forced to stick to lower-elevation routes in and around Ogden this spring.